-Naviglio Martesana – from Milan to Trezzo sull’Adda
+Naviglio Martesana – from Milano to Trezzo sull’Adda

 36 kilometers of cycle-pedestrian path on the Canal, within everyone’s reach.
 Starting from the city

 Naviglio Martesana (or Naviglio Piccolo) is a 36-kilometer canal that includes an easy and safe cycle path and a protected pedestrian street.